Luke Gosling: 2016 election

 Gosling ran for Solomon again at the 2016 federal election.
 A MediaReach seat-level opinion poll of 513 voters in Solomon conducted one week before the Saturday 2 July 2016 election found Gosling heavily leading Griggs 61–39 on the two-party vote from a large 12.4-point swing.

 Gosling defeated Griggs on 56 percent two-party vote after gaining a 7.4-point two-party swing.
-He is the second opposition member to hold Solomon.

 The federal election came at a bad time for the CLP government in the Territory, whose poll numbers had suffered after numerous cabinet reshuffles and leadership spills.
 Gosling's victory foreshadowed his party's landslide victory at the 2016 Territory election, at which Labor won the third-largest majority government in the history of the Territory–including all but one seat within Solomon's borders.

 Gosling made national headlines during the election campaign by using photographs from his past army service in his campaign materials.
 The Australian Defence Force issued a directive to retract any advertising showing him in military uniform.
 Gosling defended use of the photographs, stating the claimed restrictions on their use did not apply as he was "no longer a member of Defence".

 2022 election

 Gosling was re-elected for a third term after defeating CLP candidate Tina MacFarlane at the 2022 federal election.
+A first-time occurrence for the seat as no MP had served for more than two terms.

+2025 election

+Following his re-election in the 2025 federal election, Gosling was named Special Envoy for Defence, Veterans' Affairs and Northern Australia in the second Albanese ministry.